ZenModeDev/malfunctionarium.ai/README.md

 # malfunctionarium.ai
 A fully classified taxonomy of computational derangement

+A follow up work for [the original blog-post](https://zenmode.dev/ai-malfunctionarium-prompt-engineering-gone-feral/) and [youtube video](https://youtu.be/68XuuarCEDI)

 | Biome | Subspecies  | Description | Found in |
 |----------|----------|----------|--------|